apache/yunikorn-core/docs/developer-guide.md

 The image with the build in configuration can be deployed directly on kubernetes.
 Some sample deployments that can be used are found under [deployments](https://github.com/cloudera/yunikorn-k8shim/tree/master/deployments/scheduler) directory.
 For the deployment that uses a config map you need to set up the ConfigMap in kubernetes.
-How to deploy the scheduler with a ConfigMap is explained in the [scheduler configuration deployment](configure-scheduler.md) document.
+How to deploy the scheduler with a ConfigMap is explained in the [scheduler configuration deployment](setup/configure-scheduler.md) document.

 The image build command will first build the integrated executable and then create the docker image.
-The default image tags are not be suitable for deployments to an accessible repository as it uses a hardcoded user and would push to [DockerHub](https://hub.docker.com/r/yunikorn/yunikorn-scheduler-k8s).
+The default image tags are not be suitable for deployments to an accessible repository as it uses a hardcoded user and would push to Docker Hub with proper credentials.
 You *must* update the `TAG` variable in the `Makefile` to push to an accessible repository.
 When you update the image tag be aware that the deployment examples given will also need to be updated to reflect the same change.